tntaiconz/xero-mcp-server/README.md

 - `list-contacts`: Retrieve a list of contacts from Xero
 - `list-invoices`: Retrieve a list of invoices
 - `list-accounts`: Retrieve a list of accounts
+- `list-tax-rates` : Retrieve a list of tax rates
 - `create-contact`: Create a new contact
 - `create-invoice`: Create a new invoice